This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Sometimes, dimes and quarters (and other coins with reeded edges) lose their grooves due to being tossed around on their edges in a laundry dryer.

-In all cases, these coins are worth face value.
+In all of the above cases, these coins are worth face value.

 - 5 Popular Wheat Penny Errors